elixir-webrtc/ex_webrtc/guides/introduction/forwarding.md

 > RTP is a network protocol created for carrying real-time data (like media) and is used by WebRTC.
 > It provides some useful features like:
 >
-> * sequence numbers: UDP (which is usually used by WebRTC) does not provide ordering, thus we need this to catch missing or out-of-order packets
+> * sequence numbers: UDP (which is usually used by WebRTC) does not provide packet ordering, thus we need this to catch missing or out-of-order packets
 > * timestamp: these can be used to correctly play the media back to the user (e.g. using the right framerate for the video)
 > * payload type: thanks to this combined with information in the SDP offer/answer, we can tell which codec is carried by this packet
 >